Bhati Gate

-The gate is located near Data Darbar and is similar in design to Kashmiri Gate.
+This gate is located near Data Darbar and is similar in design to Kashmiri Gate.

 Background

 Bhati Gate entrance is located on the western wall of the Old City.
 It is one of the two oldest entry points into the Walled City which controlled the only major north-south thoroughfare during Ghaznavid period.
-The gate is said to be named after the Bhati clan.
+The gate is said to be named after the Bhati clan that lived here.

 History

-It is named after Great Bhati warriors.
+It is named after the Bhati clan.
 When Emperor Akbar expanded the city eastward and divided it into nine districts, Bhati Gate and its bazar marked the boundary between Mubarak Khan in the east, and Talwarra in the west.

 The famed poet Allama Iqbal lived in a house near Bhati Gate between 1901 and 1905.